Meet our Executive Board!

 If you want to learn more about us, you’re in the right place.

-Jessica ter Haar (Younes) is a Microbiome Science Liaison at Winclove Probiotics, Amsterdam and the founder of this conference.
+Jessica ter Haar (née Younes) is currently the Scientific Director for the International Probiotics Association and is the founder of this conference.
+Her mandate at the IPA is to protect the integrity of probiotics, whilst driving the science forward.
+She also is a consultant in the probiotic industry focusing on R&D substantiation and communication of probiotics products/strains and business development.
+Jessica was previously a Microbiome Science Liaison and Dusiness Developer at Winclove Probiotics.
 She combines expertise in the female microbiomes and probiotics with a strong personal interest in vulnerable patient populations.
 The microbiome must become accessible and understandable for healthcare professionals and she is convinced that one way to accomplish this is to facilitate awareness and communication of high quality research between scientific academic, medical and industry stakeholders.
 Coming from a large family of all girls, she is naturally passionate about the importance of microbes in women’s health and will continue to dedicate her career to helping to drive change.
 Jessica has a PhD from the University of Groningen (Netherlands) focused on biophysical interactions between microorganisms within the vaginal niche.
 Additionally, she holds a Masters in Nutrition and Nutraceutical Sciences from the University of Guelph (Guelph, Canada) and a bachelor in Kinesiology (York University, Toronto, Canada).

-Mariya Petrova is working as a research associate at the Centre of Microbial and Plant Genetics, KU Leuven and the Laboratory of Applied Microbiology and Mucosal Immunology, Antwerp University.
-Her research is focused on investigating genetic, molecular and functional characteristics of lactobacilli, which can provide general knowledge on their exciting properties for vaginal (versus intestinal) application, as well as on the molecular interaction between lactobacilli and pathogens.
-Further, she investigates on a molecular level how vaginal lactobacilli can contribute to women’s health by studying cell wall molecules and their role in colonization, pathogen exclusion, and immune modulation.
-Finally, she explores how to design bioengineered probiotic strains for heterologous expression of therapeutic molecules to be administered to the vaginal niche.
+Mariya Petrova is a consultant and founder of Microbiome insights and Probiotics Consultancy.
+She is passionate about women’s health and strongly believes that by studying the urogenital microbiome, we can provide better health care not only for women around the world but also for their newborn babies.
+She is also eager to provide better health care by developing novel technologies with a focus on human microbiota, probiotics, and prebiotics.
+Mariya holds a PhD degree in Bioscience Engineering from KU Leuven and Antwerp University, Belgium.
+She has five years of research experience as a research associate at KU Leuven and Antwerp University, Belgium, and the University of Western Ontario, Canada.
+Her research was focused on investigating genetic, molecular and functional characteristics of lactobacilli, which can provide general knowledge on their exciting properties for vaginal (versus intestinal) application, as well as on the molecular interaction between lactobacilli and pathogens.
+Further, she investigated on a molecular level how vaginal Lactobacillus species can contribute to women’s health by studying cell wall molecules and their role in colonization, pathogen exclusion, and immune modulation.
+Finally, Mariya explored how to design bioengineered probiotic strains for heterologous expression of therapeutic molecules to be administered to the vaginal and gastrointestinal niche.

 PhDScience Liaison Women's Health at Winclove Probiotics